-The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.
+The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.

-Company law requires the Directors to prepare financial statements for each financial year.
-Under that law they have elected to prepare the financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU) and applicable law.
+Company law requires the directors to prepare financial statements for each financial year.
+Under that law they have elected to prepare the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and applicable law.

-Under company law, the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of its profit or loss for that period.
-In preparing the financial statements, the Directors are required to:
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of its profit or loss for that period.
+In preparing the financial statements, the directors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable, relevant and reliable; - state whether they have been prepared in accordance with IFRSs as adopted by the EU, subject to any material departures disclosed and explained in the financial statements; - assess the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the Company or to cease operations, or have no realistic alternative but to do so.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable, relevant and reliable; - state whether they have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; - assess the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the Company or to cease operations, or have no realistic alternative but to do so.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that its financial statements comply with the Companies Act 2006.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that its financial statements comply with the Companies Act 2006.
 They are responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.

-Under applicable law and regulations, the Directors are also responsible for preparing a Strategic Report, Directors' Report, and Corporate Governance Statement that complies with that law and those regulations.
+Under applicable law and regulations, the directors are also responsible for preparing a Strategic Report, Directors' Report, and Corporate Governance Statement that complies with that law and those regulations.

-Responsibility statement of the Directors in respect of the annual financial report
+Responsibility statement of the directors in respect of the annual financial report